Guide on How to Rent out Your Home If You Need to Move Soon

 No matter how much time you have before you decide to rent, make sure that your unit is well lit, clean, and smell good when you are showing it to potential renters.
 Declutter and donate unwanted items, keep it simple yet clean.
 Bright rooms look bigger and more welcoming than dark rooms.

 Attracting quality people to live in your home means ensuring that expenses are lowered as much as possible.
 Preventative maintenance is the solution for that!
 Before you sign a lease with tenants, change filters in AC, clean everything that needs to be cleaned, and make all small and necessary repairs.
 Check for water and gas leaks.
 Make sure walls are dry, and there is no mold on them.
 Good house maintenance is what makes you a great landlord.

 When You Are Renting out, Consider Allowing Pets on Your Estate

 Did you know that sixty-seven percent of US households own a pet?
-That means that about 85 million families live with an animal companion.
+That means that about 85 million families live with an animal companion, and no matter what might be their reasons to move, they will bring their pet.
 That’s why you should seriously think about allowing pets on your estate.